Advanced Search | Help

 The PGP Investment Advisory Panel plays a key role in this process, assessing applications against the PGP co-funding criteria, and advising the Ministry for Primary Industries on PGP investment decisions.
 Funding decisions are made by the Director-General of the Ministry.

-It takes about nine months for a programme to get from the point where the Panel makes its decision on a proposal (step 2) to the contracting phase (step 6).
-This is when the Crown and co-investor/s work out their contractual obligations for the investment partnership.
-The contracting phase is preceded by the business plan phase (steps 3 and 4), and overseen by a Programme Steering Group from step 3 onwards.
+It takes about nine months for a programme to get from the point where the Panel makes its decision on a proposal (step 2), through the business plan phases (steps 3 and 4, which are overseen by a Programme Steering Group from step 3 onwards), to the contracting phase (step 6).
 The application form, and other resources to help you with your application, are available in the Primary Growth Partnership Eligibility and How to Apply section.